EyeWise Vision Clinic

 1. Glaucoma Eye Drops

-The initial treatment for glaucoma usually involves using eye drops to reduce eye pressure.
-Many of these eye drops now come with convenient once or twice-a-day dosing and work for most patients.
-Sometimes, two or three different types of eye drops may need to be combined to achieve a sufficiently low eye pressure.
+The initial treatment for glaucoma typically involves using eye drops to lower eye pressure.
+Most patients benefit from once or twice-daily dosing, although sometimes two or three different types of eye drops need to be combined to achieve a sufficiently low pressure.

 2. Glaucoma Surgery